charltoncr/ChaCha20/DOCUMENTATION.md

 func (x *ChaCha20_ctx) Read(b []byte) (int, error)
 ```
 Read fills b with cryptographically secure pseudorandom bytes from x's
 keystream when a random key and iv are used.
-Read always returns len(b) and
+Read implements the io.Reader
-a nil error.
-Read implements the io.Reader interface.
-Read panics when the
+interface.
+Read returns io.EOF when the keystream is exhausted after
-keystream is exhausted after producing 1.2 zettabytes.
+producing 1.2 zettabytes.

 ## func
 ```go